kamilburda/gimp-export-layers/resources/Coding Conventions.md

 Imports
 -------

-For local modules, use explicit relative imports.
+Import modules at the beginning of a module.

+Use explicit relative imports in modules not used as main modules.
 For modules forming a library, this avoids a dependency on applications using the library.

 Import whole modules, do not import individual classes, functions or other objects.
 Exceptions: